How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 - Send the list to all employees that can affect the outcome of that bad review .

-At Tuft & Needle, that means the customer experience team first solves the reviewer’s primary issue, whether it involves overnighting a new mattress or explaining how to properly remove it from the box.
+At Tuft & Needle, that meant the customer experience team first solved the reviewer’s primary pain point, whether it involved overnighting a new mattress or explaining how to properly remove it from the box.

-Turns out, the mattress foam gets to the feel they designed only after several nights of sleeping on it.
-To resolve the complaint, the team built a special machine to mimic the break-in period so it would feel just as cushy right off the bat.
+Turns out, the functionality of the mattress foam got to the feel they designed only after several nights of sleeping on it.
+To resolve the complaint, the team built a special machine to mimic the break-in period, so it would feel just as cushy right off the bat.
 That step reduced their return rate within two weeks of launching it.
-“What people like—great do more of that.
-What people don’t like—great, go fix that,” JT recommends.
-“Reviews are a blueprint for what you need to do.”
+“Reviews are a blueprint for what you need to do,” says Marino.

-“Eventually your reviews get better and better, and that leads to more customers, which leads to more reviews,” says JT.
-“That’s when you turn into a brand people know and recognize.”
+When you focus on customer needs and advocacy, your product improves (perhaps even with new features), you reduce churn, and increase customer acquisition.
+“Eventually your reviews get better and better, and that leads to more customers, which leads to more reviews,” explains Marino.
+Your customer lifecycle comes to fruition: “That’s when you turn into a brand people know and recognize.”

 Creating a customer review process can have a giant impact when you’re a tiny company with big dreams.
-Tuft & Needle is entirely bootstrapped yet they were able to use customer reviews to reach $170 million in annual revenue.
-By following the same review template, you can also set up your company for that kind of long-term success.
-And the best part?
-Those positive vibes radiate long after someone clicks publish.
-“If a company does a good job, why would you consider anyone else?”
+When Tuft & Needle was a startup, it was entirely bootstrapped for business growth, yet they were able to use customer reviews to reach $170 million in annual revenue.
+By following the same review template, you can also set up your company for that kind of customer-centric long-term success.
+And the best part of turning your best customers into brand advocates?
+Those positive vibes radiate long after someone makes a purchase.